Ginette Kolinka: Albert Kolinka

-Ginette Cherkasky married Albert Kolinka in on 13 April 1951.
-Kolinka had worked in forestry before 1939, after which he had spent five years as a prisoner of war.
-After they married the two embarked on a shared career as market traders.
-Their son Richard was born in July 1953.
-He has become a drummer.
-Between 1976 and its dissolution in 1986 he acquired fame as a member a member of the rock band Téléphone.
+Ginette Cherkasky married Albert Kolinka on 13 April 1951.
+Kolinka had worked in forestry before 1939, after that, he had spent five years as a prisoner of war.
+After their marriage, the two embarked on a shared career as market traders.
+Their son Richard was born in July 1953, and grew up to become a drummer.
+Between 1976 and its dissolution in 1986 he became famous as the drummer for the rock band Téléphone.

 Toxic memories

 In 1947 Ginette Cherkasky went dancing.
 At one stage the sleeve of her blouse fell away, revealing the number "78599" tattooed on her arm.
-"Afraid of losing your telephone number?" jested her galant dancing partner.
-She did not dance with that one again.
+"Afraid of losing your telephone number?" jested her gallant dancing partner.
+She did not dance with that him again.

 For more than forty years she and her husband ran a hosiery, knitwear and haberdashery stall in the market at Aubervilliers.
-She was not ready to discuss her experiences of the Holocaust, and would firmly dismiss any attempts by others to ask about them.
-But after her husband died in 1993, and her son became an adult, that started to change.
-In the early 2000s she joined an association of surviving war-time deportees and began to speak out, sharing her experiences with a new generation in order to awaken awareness of the murderous consequences of racist ideologies.
+She was not ready to discuss her experiences of the Holocaust, and would firmly dismiss any attempts by others to ask her about them.
+After her husband died in 1993, and her son became an adult, that started to change.
+In the early 2000s she joined an association of surviving war-time deportees and began to speak out, sharing her experiences with a new generation, in order to awaken awareness of the murderous consequences of racist ideologies.